 Make a polling place at home!
 For a simple one, just pick a corner and string up a wire, hand a curtain over.
 If you happen to have a big ol’ cardboard box around, you can convert that into a little booth.
 A three-fold cardboard or box on its side will do, too.
 Kiddos can decorate the inside with markers.
 Let them take turns stepping inside the booth to vote.

 Take the Kids With You

 Yes, you can take your children to vote with you!
-Check your state laws for how many can come in with you at once (some only allow 2 or fewer) but all polling places will allow children 17 and under to come into the booth with mom or dad.
-It goes without saying that your kids need to be on good behavior and may be asked to leave if it is disrupting the voting process for others, but guess what else?
+Check your state laws for how many can come in with you at once (some only allow two or fewer) but all polling places will allow children 17 and under to come into the booth with Mom or Dad.
+It goes without saying that your kids need to be on good behavior and may be asked to leave if they're disrupting the voting process for others, but guess what else?
 You can actually let your kids vote for you.
 While we don’t advise letting them make all the marks, you can have them fill in that line for you.
 Just remember to keep voices library-level low while doing it.
-With any luck, you’ll both get “I voted!” stickers.
-Snap a photo of your proud little voter-in-tow and share it with us on social media with the tags #redtricycle and #rockthevote.
-Photos are not allowed inside polling places, so be sure to do it outside on the streets or at home.
+With any luck, you'll both get "I voted!" stickers.
+Snap a photo of your proud little voter-in-tow to mark their first election but remember photos are not allowed inside polling places, so be sure to do it outside on the streets or at home.

 photo: European Parliament via flickr